 Q: When can I move in?

 A: Students may move into Housing up to 10 days prior to the Pre-Enrollment/Orientation.
-For students wishing to move in earlier, you must make a request by email to Angela Moura in the Real Estate Office to make arrangements.
+If you want to move in earlier, you must email Angela Moura in the Real Estate Office to make arrangements.

 Q: I came to visit, but I don’t remember the furniture situation in Aron Hall

 A: Your room in Aron will contain a desk and hutch, a bookshelf, a dresser, and a bed frame with a double mattress.
 The common room has at least a couch, a chair, a coffee table, a pantry and a kitchen table with chairs.